ArticySoftware/Articy3ImporterForUnreal/README.md

 > Please note that the experimental unreal export needs at least articy:draft version **3.1.6.31945**

 Now open your articy:draft project and open the export window.
 Here you will now find the unreal engine export.
 Please note that the unreal export uses [Rulesets](https://www.nevigo.com/help/Exports_Rulesets.html) to choose what and how to export.
-When exporting, chose your unrea projects **Content** folder as the target for the `.articyue4` export file.
+When exporting, chose your unreal projects **Content** folder as the target for the `.articyue4` export file.

 After every export, going back to unreal will trigger the ArticyImporter plugin to automatically parse the new file and import the changes.